1973 All-Ireland Senior Football Championship final

 The 1973 All-Ireland Senior Football Championship final was a Gaelic football match played at Croke Park on 23 September 1973 to determine the winners of the 1973 All-Ireland Senior Football Championship, the 87th season of the All-Ireland Senior Football Championship, a tournament organised by the Gaelic Athletic Association for the champions of the four provinces of Ireland.
 The final was contested by Galway of Connacht and Cork of Munster, with Cork winning by 3–17 to 2–13.

 Cork's All-Ireland victory was their first since 1945.
 The win gave them their fourth All-Ireland title over all and put them joint sixth on the all-time roll of honour along with Kildare and Tipperary.
 The game, which remains the highest scoring All-Ireland Senior Football Championship final in history, also marked the emergence of a nineteen-year-old Jimmy Barry-Murphy onto the national stage.
 Barry-Murphy finished the game with 2–1 (seven points).

 Galway's All-Ireland defeat was their second as part of a hat-trick of All-Ireland defeats between 1971 and 1974.

 Writers such as John D. Hickey and Martin Breheny have praised the manner in which the game was played.

 Match

+This year's final was played on 23 September.